chainside/btcpy/README.md

 160 or 256 bits long `bytearray`.

 ### HD keys
-The `structs.hd` module provides functionalities to handle BIP32 HD keys Specifically, it provides the following two classes:
+The `structs.hd` module provides functionalities to handle BIP32 HD keys.
+Specifically, it provides the following two classes:

 * `ExtendedPublicKey`